 - Capitol Hotel

 Have you been to Bucharest?
 Did you enjoy it?
 Let me know in the comments below!
 Bucharest is an exciting and vibrant city in Europe, a perfect destination if you’re looking for a short weekend getaway.
 If you’re feeling adventurous and want to venture outside of Bucharest, consider doing a trip to the nearby city of Brasov, one of the most charming cities in Romania.
 With this article I hope I have inspired you to visit this beautiful city and given you some ideas of the best things to do and how to spend your weekend in Bucharest.
 If you’re looking for more advice, check out this guide on the top things to do in Bucharest.

-Enjoyed reading about how to spend a weekend in Bucharest?
+Enjoyed reading about the best things to do in Bucharest in a weekend?
 Pin it!